Yankees get OF Benintendi from Royals for 3 minor leaguers

 AP Baseball Writer

-NEW YORK (AP) — The New York Yankees acquired All-Star outfielder Andrew Benintendi from the Kansas City Royals for three minor league pitchers on Wednesday night in what could be the the first of a flurry of moves ahead of next week’s trade deadline.
+NEW YORK (AP) — The New York Yankees acquired All-Star outfielder Andrew Benintendi from the Kansas City Royals for three minor league pitchers on Wednesday night in what could be the first in a flurry of moves ahead of next week’s trade deadline.

-Right-handers Chandler Champlain and Beck Way went to the Royals along with left-hander T.J.
+The AL East leaders sent right-handers Chandler Champlain and Beck Way to the Royals along with left-hander T.J.
 Sikkema.

-Benintendi, a 28-year-old left-handed hitter, was among 10 Royals who missed a four-game series at Toronto from July 14-17 because he was not vaccinated.
+A 28-year-old left-handed hitter, Benintendi was among 10 Royals who missed a four-game series at Toronto from July 14-17 because he was not vaccinated.
 Benintendi lost $186,813 of the $8.5 million salary he won in an arbitration case against the Royals.

 New York believes he is amenable to getting vaccinated.
 No Yankees missed earlier trips to Toronto this season, and the Yankees have a three-game series there from Sept.
 26-28.

-Benintendi is hitting .320 with three homers, 39 RBIs and a .788 OPS and won a Gold Glove in left field last season.
-He hasn’t made an error this season.
+Benintendi is hitting .320 with three homers, 39 RBIs and a .788 OPS.
+He won a Gold Glove in left field last year, and he hasn’t made an error this season, earning his first All-Star selection.

+Benintendi, who is eligible for free agency after this season, gives the Yankees another outfield option alongside Aaron Judge and Aaron Hicks.

 “We’ve got savages in the lineup, and really good hitters.
 Benitendi’s a great hitter, gets on base at a really high clip, hits from the left side, so, yeah, gives you some balance,” Boone said after Wedesday night’s 3-2 loss at the Mets and just before the trade was announced.